stakater/tekton-catalog/README.md

 10. **Tilt down - Clustertask:** Clustertask chart is uninstalled, Taskrun is deleted.
 11. **Tilt down - Dependencies:** All dependencies installed previously are uninstalled to make sure that the runner cluster is in pre-run state.
 [Find this file here](.github/Tiltfile-delete-dependencies)

+## Required Secrets

+1. git-clone

+   The git-clone task needs either a ssh private key or a personal access token that is provided using a workspace.
+If your repository is public then neither of these are required.

+1. stakater-create-git-tag

+    Needs ssh private key mounted as a workspace to run.
+If repo is public, it is not needed.

+1. stakater-create-environment

+    Needs a personal access token secret mounted as a workspace to run if the repository is private.

+1. stakater-code-linting

+   No secrets required.

+1. stakater-code-linting

+   No secrets required

+1. stakater-unit-test

+   No secrets required

+1. stakater-buildah

+   The stakater-buildah expects you to have attached an image pull secret to the service account you use for running the pipeline.
+This secret will have type “dockerconfigjson”
+   (Recommended secret name: docker-reg-creds)

+1. stakater-sonarqube-scan

+   Expects a secret with keys ‘username’ and ‘password’.
+By default, the name of the secret is sonar-creds

+1. stakater-trivy-scan

+   No secret required

+1. stakater-checkov-scan

+   No secret required

+1. rox-deployment-check, rox-image-check, rox-image-scan

+   All three secrets expect a secret with two keys; rox-api-token and rox-central-endpoint.
+By default the secret name os rox-creds

+1. stakater-helm-push

+   Needs a secret that contains the username and password of your helm registry.
+By default the secret name is set to helm-reg-creds.

+1. stakater-update-cd-repo

+   The git-clone task needs either a ssh private key or a personal access token that is provided using a workspace.
+If your repository is public then neither of these are required

 ## Tiltfile-setup-dependencies

 Tiltfile-setup-depedencies contains underlying dependencies required to test a clustertask, which are of repetitive in nature, e.g. Pipelines Operator is a dependency that is required by all clustertasks.
 Such dependencies are added in a file named `Tiltfile-setup-dependencies` and placed in `.github` directory, and referenced in clustertasks required.
 The purpose of separating out this config is to avoid repetition of code.